ChiaraPalladino/Digital-Agathemerus/inventory/readme.md

-### Inventory of Graeco-Roman geographical texts from VII to IV century in txt or xml format
+### Inventory of Graeco-Roman geographical texts from VII to IV century in machine-readable format

 This inventory contains texts of geographical interest pertaining to the Graeco-Roman world.
 The texts are selected according to their availability in a machine-readable format (txt or xml).